 Taiwan’s electrifying capital

 Taipei is the capital city and cultural epicentre of Taiwan (ROC).
-Sitting on the northern tip of Taiwan, Taipei’s streets are full of life with vibrant night markets, an active food & nightlife scene and trendy shopping districts.
+Sitting on the northern tip of Taiwan, Taipei’s streets are full of life with vibrant night markets, an active food & nightlife scene, trendy shopping districts and luxury hotel range.
 Together with its sophisticated appreciation for art and culture, Taipei is a modern metropolis that attracts people from all walks of life and from all around the world.

 Taipei’s Taoyuan airport is Taiwan’s most active airport and usually the first point of entry for people visiting the country.
 Taipei not only attracts people for its art and culture scenes, but is also the centre of a booming economy in the technology, textile and automotive industries.

 Taipei’s unique blend of character and class has a habit of winning over those unsuspecting holidaymakers.
 It is an ultra-modern city that often goes undetected, but for those who do make the pilgrimage, are sparsely disappointed.

 A popular feature of Taipei are the vibrant night markets spread throughout the city.
 Amongst the biggest and best in the world, Taipei’s numerous night markets offer an amazing shopping, food and souvenir experience.
 The two most famous night markets are the Ningxia Night Market – renowned for its delicious street food, and Shilin Night Market – often considered the biggest night market in the world.
 Jiufen Old Street is another of popular market on the outskirts of New Taipei.